jake-knerr/jakes-dictionary/README.md

 a technique characterized by using classes as templates to define objects and creating subclasses to extend functionality.

 _White_ in _white-box_ because the parent implementation is visible to the subclass.

+#### Clean Room Design, Clean-Room Design, Chinese Wall Technique

+copying a design by reverse engineering and then recreating a new design with the knowledge gained from the reverse engineering, but without infringing any original design's copyrights.

 #### Client Code